Last updated: January 05, 2023

 SECURITY OF YOUR PERSONAL INFORMATION

-The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
+The security of your personal information is important to us, but no method of transmission over the Internet, or method of electronic storage is 100% secure.
 We strive to use reasonable security measures to protect your personal information.

 We do not knowingly collect personal information from anyone under the age of 18.
 Our services and our website are directed to and intended for people who are at least 18 years old or older.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us.
 If we become aware that we have collected personal information from anyone under the age of 18 without verification of parental consent, we take steps to remove that information from our servers and databases.